 Poisonous snakes in this area are generally of the pit viper family: rattlesnake and copperhead.
 Coral snake bites are rare: Very little pain but very toxic.
+"Red on yellow - kill a fellow, red on black - venom lack."
+Amount of envenomation is variable, generally worse with larger snakes and early in spring.

-Spider bites:
+• Spider bites: